kelseyhightower/etcd-production-setup/README.md

 openssl x509 -in certs/ca.crt -noout -text
 ```

-## Create an etcd Server Certificate
+## Create an etcd server certificate

 If you want cert verification to work with IPs in addition to hostnames, be sure to set the SAN env var: